-What: KitSplit is a marketplace where you can find people to rent your high-end camera and film equipment
+KitSplit is a peer-to-peer rental marketplace for high-end photography and film equipment

 Husl$core: $$$